What Is Social Anxiety Disorder (Social Phobia)?

 What Are the Risk Factors for Developing Social Anxiety?

-- Genetics: Sometimes if someone in your family lived with social anxiety or any other mental health condition, you would have an increased risk for that disorder.
+Some factors that influence the development of social anxiety disorder include:- Genetics: Sometimes if someone in your family lived with social anxiety or any other mental health condition, you would have an increased risk for that disorder.

 - Brain chemistry: Imbalances in neurotransmitters such as serotonin and norepinephrine can cause social anxiety.